superfly/flyctl/README.md

 Some recommendations:
-* Do not use your "personal" org, create an new org (i.e. `flyctl-tests-YOURNAME`) Ask for 100% comp at https://flyio.discourse.team/t/employee-accounts-how-to-prevent-charges/526/95
+* Do not use your "personal" org, create an new org (i.e. `flyctl-tests-YOURNAME`) Ask for 100% comp for employees at https://flyio.discourse.team/t/employee-accounts-how-to-prevent-charges/526/95
 * Set 2 regions, ideally not your closest region because it leads to false positives when --region or primary region handling is buggy.
 	Run `fly platform regions` for valid ids